CIC for UNM-LA Students

 - Internship placements will be made by the Internship Coordinator.
 While we try to match students with their first choice, it is not a guarantee.

-- Once you’ve accepted an internship position, you will need to attend a MANDATORY Orientation Session (Tuesday, September 16, 2:00 - 3:30 PM).
+- Once you’ve accepted an internship position, you will need to attend a MANDATORY Orientation Session (date/time TBD).
 This is when you will register for BSTC 299.

 - Begin your work hours and start attending BSTC 299.